Writing My Life Story: 10 Powerful Tips and Tricks

-And what better way to do this than in a memoir?
+What better way to do this than in a life story or memoir?

-However, writing a memoir is no simple task, especially with the decades and decades of memories you need to sift through and prioritise.
+However, writing a life story is no simple task, especially with the decades and decades of memories you need to sift through and prioritise.

-To help you get started, we have created this blog post.
-Read on for some tips and tricks on writing a life story to make it easier for you.
+To help you get started, we have created this life story-writing guide.
+Read on for some tips and tricks on writing my life story to make it easier for you.

 Autobiographical writing is one person’s perspective on the truth surrounding an event or reminiscence.
 It must be as honest as possible.

-You might want to Taylor how you write your narrative for the audience.
-It’s safe to presume how you want to write for your family and friends will differ from how you’d write for the public.
+You might want to Taylor how you write your life story for the audience.
+It’s safe to presume how you write for your family members will differ from how you’d write for the public.